-Your surgical orders will be submitted to our authorization team and they will communicate with your insurance.
-Once your insurance has authorized your procedure, our surgical coordination team will contact you to discuss surgical dates.
+Once your insurance has authorized your procedure, our surgical coordination team will contact you to discuss surgery dates.

 2) How can I prepare?

 Go to our website to learn more about your upcoming surgery: www.mammothortho.com.
 There is valuable information regarding pre-operative as well as post-operative instructions that can be found under the PATIENT INFO tab.
 If you have any further questions regarding your upcoming surgery, please email our staff at ortho@mammothhospital.com.
 Someone from our team will respond back, usually within 24 hours.